 Through the years, Hotel Evanston has experienced a number of uses ranging from a first class hotel and restaurant to a bus station and diner.
 It has been unoccupied and out of service since the mid-1980's.

-With the commitment and vision to revitalize the Downtown Evanston Historic District, the City of Evanston Urban Renewal Agency purchased the building in 2001, and has engaged the services of Dubbe-Moulder Architects, PC to stabilize and rehabilitate Hotel Evanston and return it back to its original glory as a contributing member of the local community.
+With the commitment and vision to revitalize the Downtown Evanston Historic District, the City of Evanston Urban Renewal Agency purchased the building in 2001, and engaged the services of Dubbe-Moulder Architects, PC to stabilize and rehabilitate Hotel Evanston and return it back to its original glory as a contributing member of the local community.